 Well, as of yesterday, the layout is completely wired up.
 Test trains were ran yesterday afternoon to make sure all is well.
 Did have a few stalls, but as we cleaned the track thoroughly, I’m pretty sure my locomotive wheels are the culprit, and need cleaning.
 I always clean the wheels on my locomotives regularly when I’m running and always before a train show.
 I also clean them after a show, but didn’t clean them after this last show in Wyoming.

-I said we in the above paragraph as once again I had an enormously huge amount of help from one of our club members.
+I said we in the above paragraph as once again I had an enormously huge amount of help from one of our club members and friend Tom Carnahan.
 I couldn’t have done this project without him for sure.
 I also want to thank our local club president Brent Rush for his gracious gift, and for his helpful tips and suggestions.
 Brent also helped with some switch work on the original layout.
 Now it’s my turn again to tackle the rest of the layout project.

 This next phase I enjoy the most, that is, putting together the buildings and doing the scenery.
 The original layout has received many, many compliments from followers, including some friends who grew up in the Kanawha valley that have told me I’ve captured the look of this area.
 The many compliments I am grateful for to be sure.
 The expansion will look even better I believe, what with the continuing advances in realistic looking scenery products.